Doctor weighs in on how safe it is to get kids back in school - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-Elizabeth Stuart, Lauren Mascarenhas, Virginia Langmaid, Rebekah Riess, Christina Maxouris, Rosa Flores, John Couwels, Ray Sanchez and Kay Jones contributed to this report.
+CNN’s John Couwels, Rosa Flores, Jason Hanna, Virginia Langmaid, Lauren Mascarenhas, Christina Maxouris, Rebekah Riess, Elizabeth Stuart and Ray Sanchez contributed to this report.

 Comments